-In “normal” times we would spend more time in coffee shops and libraries working and those are excellent places to charge your things.
+We try to charge cameras, our drone, and items we don’t use daily in coffee shops or libraries, to save our power.
 We are those people you might have seen with a power strip with about 5-10 electronics and battery packs plugged in!

 How does showering work?

 Showering is the most amazing thing about the van!
 Adam still exclaims “I can’t believe we’re showing in our van!” every time he gets out of the shower.

 We have a shower and toilet combo that is commonly referred to as a wet room.
 It is very compact, but is the perfect size for us.

 Since we try to conserve our water, the showering process usually goes: turn the water on, rinse off, turn off the water to soap up, rinse off, and BAM you’re done!
 We have a 2.5 gallon hot water tank that we turn on when we are about 30 minutes from the place we are sleeping for the night, as it takes a lot of power (so we try to run it while the van is running) and it gets the water nice and HOT…sometimes too hot!

 From when we hit the road until March 2020, we never really used our shower and almost exclusively showered at Planet Fitness, but when COVID hit, we canceled our gym membership and showered in our van 90% of the time, which was amazing!
 Now that the world is opening back up, we have rejoined Planet Fitness and will shower there whenever there is a location nearby, but still utilize our van shower a ton.

 Our dream day would be just hanging out on some epic free BLM (Bureau of Land Management) land out in nature and work all day from the van.
 However, sometimes these spots don’t have service, we’re in an area without any free land, or we need to do chores, so we have to work in a town.